 From time to time, Proton may be legally compelled to disclose certain user information to Swiss authorities, as detailed in our Privacy Policy.
 This can happen if Swiss law is broken.

 … Swiss authorities may from time to time assist foreign authorities with requests, provided that they are valid under international legal assistance procedures and determined to be in compliance with Swiss law.
-In these cases, the standard of legality is again based on Swiss law.
+In these cases, the standard of legality is again based on Swiss law. – Proton Transparency Report

 Proton Mail provided us with an explanation for the growing number of cases below.

 The increase in cases reflects the increase in our user base.
 As Proton has scaled, and now has 100m sign ups to our services, it’s not surprising that these figures have risen.
 However, these cases have come through the Swiss authorities (which is a good sense check of their validity) and have also been reviewed by Proton to ensure they are reasonable for us to respond to (hence why there are also cases that we have not complied with mentioned on the transparency report).
-Please note that in all cases email content, attachments, files etc are always encrypted and cannot be read.
+Please note that in all cases email content, attachments, files etc are always encrypted and cannot be read.– Proton spokesperson

 Is Proton Mail still secure and private?